freshmangoes/brewery-browser/README.md

 - Brewery cards are rendered dynamically via jQuery.
 - Upon clicking "Map It!" button, the address is passed into the Mapbox geocoding API.
 - Firebase is used to add more breweries to the user search.
 When form is filled out and submitted, the brewery will appear in new user searches in that area.

+# Instructions
+Clone the repo and open index.html in your web browser!